urql-graphql/urql/docs/basics/ui-patterns.md

 example that takes full infinite scrolling into account, [you can find a full code example of an extended pattern in our example folder on the topic of infinite pagination.](https://github.com/urql-graphql/urql/tree/main/examples/with-infinite--pagination)

-We also do not need to use our normalized cache to achieve this.
-As long as we're able to split individual lists up into chunks across components, we can also solve this problem entirely in UI code.
-[Read our example code on how to achieve this.](https://github.com/urql-graphql/urql/tree/main/examples/with-pagination)

 ## Prefetching data

 We sometimes find it necessary to load data for a new page before that page is opened, for instance while a JS bundle is still loading.
 We may